thieu1995/deforce/README.md

 # Citation Request

-If you want to understand how Metaheuristic is applied to Multi-Layer Perceptron, you need to read the paper titled **"Let a biogeography-based optimizer train your Multi-Layer Perceptron"**.
+If you want to understand how Metaheuristic is applied to CFNN, you need to read the paper titled **"Optimization of neural-network model using a meta-heuristic algorithm for the estimation of dynamic Poisson’s ratio of selected rock types"**.
-The paper can be accessed at the following [link](https://doi.org/10.1016/j.ins.2014.01.038)
+The paper can be accessed at the following [link](https://doi.org/10.1038%2Fs41598-023-38163-0)

 Please include these citations if you plan to use this library: